Sharrod Neasman

 Sharrod Neasman (born October 14, 1991) is an American former professional football player who was a safety in the National Football League (NFL).
 He played college football for the Florida Atlantic Owls and was signed by the Atlanta Falcons as an undrafted free agent in 2016.

 Professional career

-Atlanta Falcons (first stint)
+Atlanta Falcons

 On May 5, 2016, Neasman signed with the Atlanta Falcons as an undrafted free agent.
-He was released by the Falcons on September 3, 2016 and was signed to the practice squad the next day.
-He was promoted to the active roster on October 18, 2016.
+He was released by the Falcons on September 3, and was signed to the practice squad the next day.
+He was promoted to the active roster on October 18.

 In the 2016 season, Neasman and the Falcons reached Super Bowl LI, where they faced the New England Patriots on February 5, 2017.
 In the Super Bowl, the Falcons fell in a 34–28 overtime defeat.

 In 2017, Neasman played in 11 games, recording two tackles.
 He was not tendered a contract following the 2017 season.

 New Orleans Saints

 On May 31, 2018, Neasman signed with the New Orleans Saints.
-He was waived on September 1, 2018.
+He was waived by New Orleans on September 1.